Noncrossing Arc Diagrams, Tamari Lattices, and Parabolic Quotients of the Symmetric Group: Posets and lattices

-\begin{remark} By construction, $\Galois(\Lattice)$ is acyclic, which allows for the definition of the \defn{Galois poset} of $\Lattice$ (by taking the transitive and reflexive closure).
-The Galois graph may be used to characterize extremal lattices~\cite{markowsky92primes}*{Theorem~11}, and from this point of view the Galois poset plays the same role in Markowsky's Representation Theorem of finite extremal lattices as the poset of join-irreducibles plays in Birkhoff's Representation Theorem for finite distributive lattices~\cite{birkhoff37rings}. \end{remark}
+The Galois graph of an extremal lattice $\Lattice$ uniquely determines $\Lattice$ as we will briefly outline next.
+In general, let $G=\bigl([n],E\bigr)$ be a directed simple graph.
+An \defn{orthogonal pair} of $G$ is a pair $(A,B)$ with $A,B\subseteq [n]$, $A\cap B=\emptyset$ and there is no $(s,t)\in E$ with $s\in A$, $t\in B$.
+An orthogonal pair is \defn{maximal} if both sets $A$ and $B$ are (cardinality-wise) maximal with that property.
+We may define a partial order on the set of maximal orthogonal pairs of $G$ by setting $(A_{1},B_{1})\sqsubseteq (A_{2},B_{2})$ if and only if $A_{1}\subseteq A_{2}$ (or equivalently $B_{2}\subseteq B_{1}$).
+The set of maximal orthogonal pairs of $G$ with respect to this partial order is a lattice.
+Extremal lattices may now be characterized via this construction; see also \cite{thomas19rowmotion}*{Section~2.3}.

+\begin{theorem}[\cite{markowsky92primes}*{Theorem~11}] Every finite extremal lattice is isomorphic to the lattice of maximal orthogonal pairs of its Galois graph.
+Conversely, given any directed graph $G=\bigl([n],E\bigr)$ such that $(s,t)\in E$ only if $s>t$, the lattice of maximal orthogonal pairs is extremal. \end{theorem}

+Figure~\ref{fig:lattice_orthogonal_pairs} shows two lattices of maximal orthogonal pairs.
+Constructing the Galois graph of an extremal lattice requires to understand the incomparability relation between join- and meet-irreducible elements.
+If an extremal lattice is additionally congruence uniform, we may simplify this construction by only taking the join-irreducible elements into account.

-If $\Lattice$ is an extremal, congruence-uniform lattice we may use the labeling $\lambda$ from \eqref{eq:cu_labeling} to define another ordering of the join-irreducible elements.
-In particular, we pick once again a maximal chain $C$ of $\Lattice$ of maximum length and we order the join-irreducible elements according to the order they appear as labels under $\lambda$ along $C$.
+If $\Lattice$ is both extremal and congruence uniform, then we may define another ordering of the join-irreducible elements using the labeling $\lambda$ from \eqref{eq:cu_labeling}.
+In particular, we pick a maximal chain of maximum length, and we order the join-irreducible elements according to the order in which they appear in $\lambda(C)$.
+This is a total order of all join-irreducible elements of $\Lattice$ by Corollary~\ref{cor:cu_labeling_no_duplicates} and the assumption that $\Lattice$ is extremal.